Mallorca: Economy

 The beaches in the southeast of Mallorca are popular tourist attractions.

 The main base of the economy of Mallorca is tourism.
 Escorca (Serra de Tramuntana).

 Since the 1950s, Mallorca has become a major tourist destination, and the tourism business has become the main source of revenue for the island.

 The island's popularity as a tourist destination has steadily grown since the 1950s, with many artists and academics choosing to visit and live on the island.
 The number of visitors to Mallorca continued to increase with holiday makers in the 1970s approaching 3 million a year.
 In 2010 over 6 million visitors came to Mallorca.
 In 2013, Mallorca was visited by nearly 9.5 million tourists, and the Balearic Islands as a whole reached 13 million tourists.
 In 2017, ten million tourists visited the island.
 The rapid growth of the tourism industry has led to some locals protesting the effects of mass tourism on the island.

 Mallorca has been jokingly referred to as the 17th Federal State of Germany, due to the high number of German tourists, although people from the island reject this label and deem it "an insult".

-Due to a high number of expats choosing to settle down in the area, Mallorca has recently also become a business hub economy of its own, due to a high number of particularly foreign enterprises choosing to either relocate, or expand, to the island.
+Mallorca has recently also become a business hub economy of its own, due to the high number of foreign enterprises having either relocated to the island, or expanded their presence there.
+A significant number of expats settling in Mallorca has also contributed to the island's business economy.

 Attempts to build illegally caused a scandal in 2006 in Port Andratx that the newspaper El País named "caso Andratx".
 A main reason for illegal building permits, corruption and black market construction is that communities have few ways to finance themselves other than through permits.
 The former mayor was incarcerated in 2009 after being prosecuted for taking bribes to permit illegal house building.